isaaclyman/nyan-cat-festival/README.md

 `zIndex`: (optional) The z-index of this specific cat.
 Keep in mind that z-index can only be used to position cats relative to each other, not to your app, since they exist in a different stacking context.
 By default, this is 1.

+## Troubleshooting

+If you try to nyan right when the page loads, the audio won't work on modern browsers due to [autoplay policies](https://developers.google.com/web/updates/2017/09/autoplay-policy-changes).
+You'll have to nyan in response to a user event (like a click).

 ## License

 MIT Licensed.